gem/oq-engine/doc/faq-risk.md

 ### Help, I am getting mad with random_seed, ses_seed and master_seed!

-Short answer: `ses_seed` is the one that you should change if you want to understand the effect of randomness in an event based calculation.

-Long answer: `random_seed` is the seed used for sampling the sources when the parameter `number_of_logic_tree_samples` is nonzero.
+`random_seed` is the seed used for sampling the sources when the parameter `number_of_logic_tree_samples` is nonzero.
 By changing it different paths in the source model logic tree will be taken.
 It affects both classical calculations and event based calculations.